symphorien/nixseparatedebuginfod2/README.md

 ### Warning

-Does not protect itself correctly from path traversal attacks.

 Does not check signatures from the upstream cache.
+Don't use `http` substituters, only `https`.

 ### License